-In stock in 1-2 weeks.
-We’ve already pre-sold 80% of the incoming stock.
+In stock!
+We’re selling out fast.
 Order now to get your Aeros Loop Studio before the holidays.

 The Aeros Loop Studio includes 3 hours of mono recording time (1.5 stereo), upgradeable to 48 hours when using SD card